duckyfuz/mindful-mind/README.md

 In Singapore and Asia, there is still a stigma against mental health therapy and treatment.
 How do we break this stigma and create a safe environment for people to talk about mental health problems?

 - 47.8% Individuals who are willing to seek help from professionals when they are unable to cope.
-- > 75% Individuals with a mental health disorder in their lifetime who did not seek professional help.
+- more than 75% Individuals with a mental health disorder in their lifetime who did not seek professional help.

 ## About Sailboat